Shield AI unveils X-BAT autonomous fighter jet with VTOL capability

 Shield AI claims it is the first weapon system that is ground-up designed around aerial autonomy.
 This is in contrast to the CCA’s that are designed to be tied to manned fighter jets.

-The aircraft is powered by Sheid AI’s Hivemind autonomy software, has a wingspan of 39 feet, a range of over 2,000 nautical miles, a 50,000-foot ceiling, and a storage compartment of 40 by 14 by 6 feet.
+This is no small drone.
+It has a wingspan of 39 feet, a range of over 2,000 nautical miles, a 50,000-foot ceiling, and a storage compartment of 40 by 14 by 6 feet.

 Still, there are many hurdles to overcome for autonomous fighters to completely replace manned fighters.
 No AI model can match the decision-making capabilities of a human pilot in real-life, chaotic combat scenarios.